Snowshoeing

 Long Lake, NY 12847

-Catlin Bay is a simple 1.4 mile hike along the Northville-Placid Trail at a scenic location along the northeast shore of Long Lake.
-Catlin Bay is also easily reached by canoe or kayak for an outstanding multi-day canoe camping adventure.
+Catlin Bay is a 2.8 mile hike round trip along the Northville-Placid Trail at a scenic location along the northeast shore of Long Lake.

 The sunsets on Long Lake make great photos.